-More interaction and collaboration between the various fields pertinent to networks is needed.
+The workshops has convincingly shown that more interaction and collaboration between the various fields represented here (and others who were not here) is needed.
 The fields need to identify a common level of language, tools and set of methodologies so that the various aspects of networking we discussed can be addressed and jointly developed further.
-Indeed, the most important point in our findings was the need for a renewed multidisciplinarity.
-To a great extent, networks are driven and further developed by practitioners, which also means that they are evolving in a very fast manner and not emanating from a single scientific discipline.
-To be able to both understand them and contribute to the state of art, we need true inter- or multi-disciplinary research that involves computer science, social
+Indeed, the most important point in our findings was the need for a renewed multi-disciplinarity.
+To a great extent, the networks we have discussed are driven and further developed by practitioners; which also means that they are evolving in a very fast manner and not emanating from a single scientific discipline.
+To be able to both understand them and contribute to the state of art, we need true inter- or multi-disciplinary research that involves computer science, social sciences, economics, and more.
+Much can be learned by viewing a network-based situation from an alternative disciplinary perspective.